MaxwellIsaacs/6502-emulator-rust/README.md

   Includes a basic debugger to step through execution, inspect CPU state, and aid in development and troubleshooting.
 - Extensible Architecture:
   The modular design makes it easy to add more instructions or enhance existing functionality.
 I'm planning on extending it to support basic graphics to render snake.
+- Library Facade:
+  Provides an `Emulator` type that wraps the CPU and memory, making it simple to reset state, load programs, run for a fixed number of cycles, or execute until a BRK instruction.
+- WebAssembly Bindings:
+  Optional `wasm-bindgen` exports enable running the emulator in the browser while sharing memory buffers with JavaScript.

 ## Getting Started: